VS

 Who won Quigg vs Carroll?

-The fight was scheduled to take place over 12 rounds in the Super Featherweight division, which meant the weight limit was 130 pounds (9.3 stone or 59 KG).
+The fight was scheduled to take place over 12 rounds in the Super Featherweight division, which meant the weight limit was 130 pounds (9.3 stone or 59 kg).

 Quigg vs Carroll stats

-Jono Carroll made his way to the ring with a record of 17 wins, 1 loss and 1 draw, with 3 of those wins by knock out.
+Jono Carroll made his way to the ring with a record of 17 wins, 1 loss and 1 draw, with 3 of those wins by knockout.

 Scott Quigg was the older man by 3 years, at 31 years old.